LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

   * ``statement::Lambda< LambdaId >`` invokes the lambda expression that appears at position 'LambdaId' in the sequence of lambda arguments.

-  * ``statement::Lambda< LambdaId , Args...>`` extension of the lambda statement; enabling lambda arguments to be specified at compile time.
+  * ``statement::Lambda< LambdaId, Args...>`` extension of the lambda statement; enabling lambda arguments to be specified at compile time.

   * ``statement::Segs<...>`` argument to a Lambda statement; used to specify which segments in a tuple will be used as lambda arguments.